Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 #### IVariantFeatureManager

 Added `IVariantFeatureManager` which is the successor of the existing `IFeatureManager`.
 It continues to offer the functions of `IFeatureManager`, but offers the new `GetVariantAsync` methods and offers `CancellationToken` on all methods.
+It's recommended to switch references from `IFeatureManager` to `IVariantFeatureManager`.

 #### Variants